RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Listeners at 7 Cups are here to understand.

 - Mark each statement true or false:
-- Listeners can learn to diagnose depression by watching videos on YouTube.
+- Listeners can learn to diagnose depression by watching videos on YouTube.# Listeners should not try to diagnose.
-- Postnatal depression can cause worrying thoughts about babies coming to harm.
+- Postnatal depression can cause worrying thoughts about babies coming to harm.#Mothers with postnatal depression often feel unable to look after their babies well.
-- Members with depression value feeling understood by listeners.
+- Members with depression value feeling understood by listeners.#All members value feeling understood by listeners.
-- Listeners should tell members who feel depressed to call their local emergency services, and then end the chat immediately.
+- Listeners should tell members who feel depressed to call their local emergency services, and then end the chat immediately.# Depression is not an emergency, and listeners should listen to members' feelings.
-- Members who experience depression should be reported to community@7cups.com {:.quiz}
+- Members who experience depression should be reported to community@7cups.com# Members who experience depression should be listened to and their feelings reflected accurately.
+- Members who are depressed sometimes feel hopeless about the future.#Depression often makes it difficult to people to imagine the future in a positive way.
+{:.quiz}

 # OCD